Coarse Graining Photo-Isomerization Reactions: Thermodynamic Consistency and Implications for Molecular Ratchets: Introduction

-The importance of having such thermodynamic theories cannot be overstated, given the ubiquity of photo-driven systems in inorganic~\cite{Ghil2020} and organic matter~\cite{Blankenship2014}.
+The importance of having such thermodynamic theories cannot be overstated, given the ubiquity of photo-driven systems in inorganic~\cite{Ghil2020} and organic matter~\cite{Blankenship2014} as well as the increasing attention they are receiving in current research.
 In biology, prominent examples of these systems include photosynthesis~\cite{Blankenship2014}, transducing photons into chemical energy, and animal vision~\cite{cerullo2010}, where photons with certain frequencies initiate a signaling cascade.
 In systems chemistry, prominent examples include several classes of molecular motors~\cite{feringa1999,pooler2021}, pumps~\cite{leigh2007,Corra2022a}, and active materials~\cite{giuseppone2015,giuseppone2017}, transducing photons into nanoscale directional motion or even macroscale work, as well as enhancement of catalytic activity under nonequilibrium conditions~\cite{prins2020catalysis}, and active transport through a liquid membrane~\cite{nitschke2024activetransport,aprahamian2024activetransport}.

 All these nonequilibrium chemical systems epitomize a wide class of systems known as molecular ratchets~\cite{Ragazzon2023review,Borsley2024,astumian2024review}.
-Molecular ratchets couple free-energy-harnessing transitions to endergonic ones in a way that enables an energy source (e.g., chemical potential gradients or light) to drive chemical processes against their spontaneous direction.
+While no universally accepted definition exists (e.g., the ones in Refs.~\cite{Ragazzon2023review} and~\cite{Borsley2024} overlap, but they are not equivalent), we adopt here the following definition.
+Molecular ratchets are systems that couple free-energy-harnessing transitions to endergonic ones in a way that drives the latter against their spontaneous direction by exploiting an energy source (e.g., chemical potential gradients or light) with which only the former are in direct contact~\cite{Ragazzon2023review}.
 It is currently believed that photo-driven molecular ratchets operate via a different mechanism with respect to chemically driven ones~\cite{astumian2016,astumian2019,Ragazzon2023review,Borsley2024,astumian2024review, corra2025review}.
 In this paper, we show that this is not the case (Sec.~\ref{sec:MM}) by applying our theories, and in particular the local detailed balance condition of the (effective) photo-isomerization reactions, to photo-driven molecular ratchets.
 Namely, chemically and photo-driven ratchets operate via a pure information ratchet mechanism when powered by a constant energy source (named autonomous ratchets), thus unifying their description and unraveling a paradigmatic change in the design and optimization principles of photo-driven ratchets.

 We conclude by briefly contextualizing our work within the historical development of the local detailed balance condition in Sec.~\ref{sec:micro_rev} and by summarizing and further discussing our results in Sec.~\ref{sec:conclusions}.